Skip to content

 What I want

-Senior or staff — Rails / backend
+Senior or staff — Rails / Go backend

 Remote in Canada, or relocate

-Small teams that actually ship
+Distributed teams that ship

 Numbers